What are they, and how are they different?

 Mixed Reality (MR)

 LlamaZOO developed its EasyAnatomy project for the HoloLens, and also created a unique detail experience of the canine heart.
-Clients can use gestures and voice commands to interact with the content, such as starting the heart beat, and inspecting certain parts.
+Clients can use gestures and voice commands to interact with the content, such as starting the heart beat, and inspecting individual parts.